Waylon Jennings & Johnny Cash Had Heart Surgery Within Hours Of Each Other In 1988

 In fact, they were pals a lot longer than many may realize, as they were roommates in Nashville early on in their careers.

-Together, the four outlaw stars embarked on a ten-year journey from 1985-1995, during which they recorded three albums and participated in numerous live performances.
+Together, the four outlaw stars embarked on a ten-year journey from 1985-1995.
+They recorded three albums and participated in numerous live performances.

 But one event that occurred part way through the group’s run had the power to cut their time short, and in turn, alter the entire course of country music history.